New additions to your guinea pig family are always exciting!

 How Do You Separate a Baby Guinea Pig from Its Mother?

-First, it’s crucial to leave your guinea pig baby with their mother for at least the first two weeks when they rely on them for nourishment.
+First, it’s crucial to leave your newborn guinea pigs with their mother for at least the first two weeks when they rely on them for nourishment.

-Three weeks is the ideal time to remove male guinea pigs to avoid accidental pregnancies, but female guinea pigs can stay an extra week.
+Three weeks is the ideal time to remove male guinea pigs to avoid accidental pregnancies, as they get sexually active by this age.
+However, female guinea pigs can stay an extra week.

-The first step in separating the baby guinea pigs from their mother is weaning them from her.
+The first step in separating a baby guinea pig from its mother is weaning it from her.

 This means they can take in a sufficient amount of nutrients independently without their mother’s help.